-Taking too much of a certain vitamin or mineral can be harmful, especially if you’re pregnant.
-For instance, extremely high levels of Vitamin A (retinol) can cause birth defects in early pregnancy.15 A prenatal multivitamin provides key nutrients a pregnant woman needs throughout pregnancy.
+A: Taking too much of a certain vitamin or mineral can be harmful, especially if you’re pregnant.
+For instance, extremely high levels of Vitamin A (retinol) can cause birth defects in early pregnancy.15 A prenatal multivitamin provides key nutrients a pregnant woman needs throughout pregnancy in safe amounts.

 Taking Prenatal Multivitamins In Every Trimester